cocoleemon/BloomVault/docs/phase-1/05-solution.md

 The first version of BloomVault focuses on creating an exceptional research and organization experience.

-Future releases will expand this foundation through intelligent recommendations, AI-powered insights, personalized reminders, barcode scanning, and additional tools that support users throughout their beauty journey.
+Future releases may expand this foundation through intelligent recommendations, AI-powered insights, barcode scanning, price tracking, restock reminders, and additional tools that support users throughout their beauty journey.

+Every future feature will continue supporting BloomVault's core philosophy of helping users make informed beauty decisions through understanding and organization.

 No matter how BloomVault evolves, its purpose remains the same: